Teeth whitening is one of the most frequently requested procedures in cosmetic dentistry because it is quick, effective, and relatively inexpensive.

-Chester Springs dentist Jason Petkevis, DMD offers convenient options for restoring your natural bright smile with teeth whitening.
-Choose from in-office treatment, at home treatment, or a combination of the two.
+Dental Distinction offers convenient options for restoring your natural bright smile with teeth whitening.
+Chester Springs dentist Jason Petkevis, DMD provides in-office treatment, at-home treatment, and a combination of the two.
 We only use carefully selected professional tooth whitening brands that yield optimal results with minimal sensitivity to teeth and gums.

-For patients who want to “boost” their teeth whitening and see immediate results, in office teeth whitening is a great option.
-These results are usually delivered in about an hour and will give you a foundation for your at home efforts.
+For patients who want to “boost” their teeth whitening and see immediate results, in-office teeth whitening is a great option.
+These results are usually delivered in about an hour and will give you a foundation for your at-home efforts.
+Patients can return to their daily routine as soon as they leave the dentist’s office.
+Patients typically see results that are up to 8 shades lighter after treatment!

 Teeth Whitening FAQs